apache/trafficcontrol/docs/source/admin/traffic_router.rst

 #.
 Authenticate against a Traffic Ops host - this should be a nearly instantaneous operation - you can watch the output from ``server.go`` for feedback
 #.
 Enter the Traffic Ops host in the second form and click the button to get a list of CDN's
 #.
 Wait for the web page to show a list of CDN's under the above form, this may take several seconds
 #.
-The List of CDN's will display the number of HTTP- and HTTPS-capable :term:`Delivery Service`\ s that may be exercised
+The List of CDN's will display the number of HTTP- and HTTPS-capable :term:`Delivery Services` that may be exercised
 #.
 Choose the CDN you want to exercise from the drop-down menu
 #.
-Fill out the rest of the form, enter appropriate numbers for each HTTP and HTTPS :term:`Delivery Service`\ s
+Fill out the rest of the form, enter appropriate numbers for each HTTP and HTTPS :term:`Delivery Services`
 #.
 Click :guilabel:`Run Test`
 #.
 As the test runs the web page will occasionally report results including running time, latency, and throughput